tsackton/taelgar/Gazetteer/Geographic Features/Mostreve Hills.md

 # Mostreve Hills

-A series of small mountains and hilly terrain that divides Sembara and Tyrwingha from the Plaguelands.
+A series of small mountains and hilly terrain that divides Sembara and Tyrwingha from the [[Plaguelands]].